 - Webinar/ Teleconference Information

 How to Apply

-The 2016 EE Grants Program includes one Request for Proposals (RFP), also known as a Solicitation Notice.
+The application period for the 2016 EE Grants Program is closed.
+The 2016 EE Grants Program included one Request for Proposals (RFP), also known as a Solicitation Notice.
 The 2016 EE Local Grants RFP is currently available in PDF format.
-The RFP will be available on www.grants.gov shortly.

 There will not be an RFP for EE Model Grants in 2016.Determine Eligibility

 - Applicants must represent one of the following types of organizations to be eligible for an environmental education grant:

 - state education or environmental agency